-In the VC world, antidilution clauses deal with down-rounds, namely capital increases at a price below the one paid in the previous round.
+In the VC world, antidilution clauses deal with down-rounds, i.e., capital increases at a price below the one paid in the previous round.
 In a down-round, if the shareholder has no preemption right, other investors can become shareholders at a price different from the one the shareholder originally paid.
 From an economic standpoint, this effect simply reflects the fact that the company value is decreased and that previous shareholders have lost value.
-If the Founder and Fund A paid Euro 500,000 each for common stock (the Founder) and convertible preferred shares (the Fund A), and after a year the company need a further 500k of fresh money but no outside investor is willing to pay that amount without receiving at least a 50% stock in the company, it means that the company's value has become 500,000 before the investor B's payment (pre-money) and has a 1 million value after investor B's payment (post-money).
-Founder's common stock and Fund A's convertible preferred shares have lost half of their value.
+If the Founder and Fund A paid EUR 500,000 each for common stock (the Founder) and convertible preferred shares (Fund A), and after a year the company needs a further 500k of fresh money but no outside investor is willing to pay that amount without receiving at least a 50% stock in the company, it means that the company's value has become EUR 500,000 before the investor B's payment (pre-money) and will be EUR 1,000,000 after investor B's payment (post-money).
+The Founder's common stock and Fund A's convertible preferred shares have thus lost half of their value.

-US venture capitalists, however, wants to be protected from this type of dilution in the event of a down-round, because they want the founder to pay, in part or in full, for the loss of value suffered by their shares.
-The logic is that they paid too much relying on founder's promises that remained unfulfilled, and therefore the terms of the exchange have to be readjusted.
+US venture capitalists, however, want to be protected from this type of dilution in the event of a down-round, because they want the founder to pay, in part or in full, for the loss of value suffered by their shares.
+The logic is that they paid too much, relying on the founder's promises that remained unfulfilled, and therefore the terms of the exchange have to be readjusted.
 The readjustment affects the conversion rate of the convertible preferred shares.
-US antidilution clauses deal with and modify the conversion rate because US practice treats convertible preferred shares on an "asconverted basis", thereby making irrelevant the actual conversion of the convertibles.
-Since the company value is less than expected, through the conversion the VC will get more common stock than initially agreed and then more rights on an as-converted basis.
+US antidilution clauses deal with and modify the conversion rate because US practice treats convertible preferred shares on an 'asconverted basis', thereby making irrelevant the actual conversion of the convertibles.
+Since the company value is less than expected, through the conversion the VC will get more common stock than initially agreed and more rights on an as-converted basis.

-Antidilution clauses increase the rate at which the Fund A's preferred stock converts into shares of common stock.
+Antidilution clauses increase the rate at which Fund A's preferred stock converts into shares of common stock.
 How many more depends on the formula that has been agreed during the negotiations.
-The most protective formula is the "full ratchet" (in our sample no. 15, 0.3 percentof the non-ministerial ones): it works as if A had originally paid its own convertible stock at the price B is paying its own ones at the down-round.
-The most used are "weighted average" formulas (in our sample no. 23, 0.5 percent):81 they work as if A had originally paid a price which is the average between A's original evaluation of the company and B's subsequent one.
+The most protective formula is the 'full ratchet' (in our sample no. 15, 0.3 percent of the non-ministerial ones): it works as if Fund A had originally paid for its own convertible stock at the price Fund B is paying for its own convertible stock at the down-round.
+The most used are 'weighted average' formulas (in our sample no. 23, 0.5 percent):81 they work as if Fund A had originally paid a price which is the average between Fund A's original evaluation of the company and Fund B's subsequent one.